unknowntrojan/binja_coolsigmaker/README.md

 We all know signature scanning can be extremely useful.
 Sadly, the two public offerings for Binja are either very slow, or crash extremely often.

 This is why I wrote this plugin.
-It's a signature scanning and creating plugin written in Rust.
+It's a signature scanning and creating plugin for x86 (more archs are planned!), written in Rust.
 It's extremely fast, supports multiple signature styles, and works like a charm.

 It supports 3 styles of signatures.
 Or 4, if you want to be specific.